sonic-pi-net/sonic-pi/BUILD-LINUX.md

 started as quickly as possible it might be worth checking your distribution's package system to see if a package is already available.
-However, if you want to use the absolute latest development version or get involved with modifying and changign the source code, you'll need to build things yourself and hopefully this document will help you do just that.
+However, if you want to use the absolute latest development version or get involved with modifying and changing the source code, you'll need to build things yourself and hopefully this document will help you do just that.